What is jin-frame?

 Apply different timeout values for each endpoint, useful in microservices environments.File Upload

-Handle file uploads seamlessly with Axios under the same class-based request definitions.Mocking Support
+Handle file uploads seamlessly using the nativeFormDataAPI under the same class-based request definitions.Mocking Support

 Easily mock API responses for testing and development environments.Extensibility